Aliases for PRKACA Gene

 GeneCards Summary for PRKACA Gene

 PRKACA (Protein Kinase CAMP-Activated Catalytic Subunit Alpha) is a Protein Coding gene.
 Diseases associated with PRKACA include Pigmented Nodular Adrenocortical Disease, Primary, 4 and Fibrolamellar Carcinoma.
-Among its related pathways are Transcription Androgen Receptor nuclear signaling and GABAergic synapse.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and Salivary secretion.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRKACB.

 UniProtKB/Swiss-Prot Summary for PRKACA Gene